Shadows of Solitude

 Paul Lukin

-We're witnessing something unprecedented: in an age of infinite digital connection, rates of depression, anxiety, and suicide continue climbing.
-The World Health Organization now classifies loneliness as a health epidemic comparable to smoking or obesity.
+We're witnessing something unprecedented: in an age of infinite digital connection, rates of depression and anxiety continue climbing.
+The World Health Organisation now classifies loneliness as a health epidemic comparable to smoking or obesity.
 Unlike other global crises, this one hides in plain sight.

 Shadows of Solitude captures the emotional architecture of modern isolation.
 These images move beyond Bangkok's streets to reveal universal moments when people drop their public faces and simply exist with the weight they carry.
 They whisper: "This could have been any of us."